Contributed to our organization by a Satanic Red Comrade

 this, however.
 In a very long life of tireless intellectual campaigning he was

 the most widely-read of the Enlightenment spokesmen known as 'philosophes.'
-These

 writers prized clarity and wit, and Voltaire's writing abounds in both.
 However,